santosfamilyfoundation/santosfamilyfoundation.github.io/story.md

 # The Development of Santos Traffic Platform

-In 2014, the Olin College of Engineering teamed up with the Santos Family Foundation to begin a multi-year project working in the traffic saftey space.
+In 2014, the Olin College of Engineering teamed up with the Santos Family Foundation to begin a multi-year project working in the traffic safety space.
 The first part of the project began in June of 2014, and laid some of the ground work which future teams would build on.
 Olin then transfered this project to the Senior Capstone program (SCOPE) in Olin, which meant that 4-6 Seniors would be dedicating a full year of class time on this project.

 ## Senior Capstone Project 2014-2015

-The 2014-2015 SCOPE Team would begin work by conductng user interviews and determining the best direction to take the project.
+The 2014-2015 SCOPE Team would begin work by conducting user interviews and determining the best direction to take the project.
 A majority of the year was spent on narrowing the project definition into something that future teams could begin technical work on.
 This team discovered intersections to be a major pain point and began ideation on how to work in this space.

 ## Senior Capstone Project 2015-2016